-This solar project vision serves as a bold and potentially transformative problem solving infrastructure development undertaking.
-We have set highly attainable cost effective goals alongside nationals who have provided invaluable culturally sensitive perspectives about what it means to thoughtfully introduce energy and communication technologies into Melanesian society.
-As advocates, we would be powerless without them.
+Our collective vision serves as a bold and potentially transformative residential level infrastructure development undertaking.
+We have set highly attainable cost effective goals alongside host-country nationals.
+Our Solomon Islands team provides both technical and culturally sensitive perspectives guiding this mission and what it means to sustainably develop appropriate technologies alongside marginalized societies.

-Please contact us if you would like additional information or are ready and able to help lend a hand or provide financial support!landscape.kiosk_
+Please contact us if you would like additional information or are ready and able to lend a hand with financial support!landscape.kiosk_